Irina2017/pmid-gene-extractor/README.md

 - Identifying gene mentions and validating against HGNC database
 - Mapping gene-disease relationships

+## Documentation
+Detailed documentation is available in the docstrings of each module.
+The main entry point is main.py.

+## Requirements
+ -- Python 3.12+

+ -- Internet access for PubMed/PMC APIs

+ -- Dependencies managed via pyproject.toml

 ## Installation

 This project uses Poetry for dependency management: